justnonamenoname/lifeticle/readme.md

 1) Phenomenal consciousness is not located in neurons.
 2) The 3rd method of generating qualia.
 3) The similarity of the informational transition from a point with a radius to a circle ((further details in connection between qualia and the brain))
-4) Reverse influence - the effect of the EM field on neurons.

 **Fundamentality**